 I am reaching out on behalf of [School Name] to invite [Company Name] to become a valued sponsor of our upcoming [event/program name].
 As a key supporter of education, your company would be a great partner in helping us provide [specific benefits like technology, scholarships, or after-school programs].

-Being a sponsor and partnering with [School Name] also gives you brand exposure through [mention recognition opportunities such as banners, event programs, social media shoutouts, etc.].
+Partnering with [School Name] also gives you brand exposure through [mention recognition opportunities such as banners, event programs, social media shoutouts].
 More importantly, your support will directly impact the students of [School Name], helping them [describe positive outcome].

-We offer different sponsorship levels to accommodate various budgets, and I’d love to discuss how we can co-create a partnership that aligns to where you see your business going.
+We offer sponsorship levels from [lowest tier amount] to [highest tier amount], and I'd love to discuss how we can co-create a partnership that aligns with your goals.

 I will follow up in a few days, but please feel free to contact me at [your contact information].